mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-lifesciences.md

 Navigate to the [Google Project Selector page](https://console.cloud.google.com/projectselector2) and either select an existing project or select **Create project**.

-Enter a name for your new project, e.g "tower-nf".
+Enter a name for your new project, e.g., "tower-nf".

 If you are part of an organization, the location will default to your organization.